BioStatMatt/sas7bdat/inst/doc/sas7bdat.rst

 Subheader Counts Subheader
 --------------------------

 This subheader contains information on the first and last appearances of at least 7 common subheader types.
-It always has length 304.
+It is always 304 bytes in length.
 Information related to this subheader was contributed by Clint Cummins.

 ==============  ======  ======  ===============================================
 offset		length	conf.	description